-One way to connect your on-premises network and your virtual cloud network (VCN) is to use an IPSec VPN.
+One way to connect your on-premises network and your virtual cloud network (VCN) is to use VPN Connect, which is an IPSec VPN.
 IPSec stands for Internet Protocol Security or IP Security.
 IPSec is a protocol suite that encrypts the entire IP traffic before the packets are transferred from the source to the destination.

 Required Personnel and Knowledge

 Typically the following types of personnel are involved in setting up an IPSec VPN with Oracle Cloud Infrastructure: